DmiitriyJarosh/AnagramService/README.md

 It is a simple service which can find anagrams for loaded words.

 ## Requirements
-This service use `Postgre` as datavase, so you have to install it and setup `.env` file in project.
-Also you will nedd some packets for Golang:
+This service use `Postgre` as database, so you have to install it and setup `.env` file in project.
+Also you will need some packets for Golang:
 * `go get github.com/gorilla/mux` - Router for REST API
 * `go get github.com/joho/godotenv` - .env file support
 * `go get gorm.io/gorm` - ORM for Golang